Hobart

 to the Regatta for the three days.

-those missing their cutural bust remember the Theatre
+For those missing their cutural bust remember the Theatre

 Royal at 29 Campbell Street, Hobart.
 The Box Office: